hyx0329/freecad-nix-shell/README.md

 - OpenFOAM: around 50 minutes, it looks not fully parallel
 - cfmesh-cfdof: the script build it sequentially, about 15 minutes
 - hisa: the script build it sequentially, about 14 minutes
+- parmetis and scotch are rebuilt for their dynamic linking libraries, and these shouldn't take long time to build

 The rest packages are provided by nixpkgs prebuilts.